bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ---

-[Node/compareDocumentPosition](https://developer.mozilla.org/en-US/docs/Web/API/Node/compareDocumentPosition "The compareDocumentPosition() method of the Node interface reports the position of its argument node relative to the node on which it is called.")
+[Node/compareDocumentPosition](https://developer.mozilla.org/en-US/docs/Web/API/Node/compareDocumentPosition 'The compareDocumentPosition() method of the Node interface reports the position of its argument node relative to the node on which it is called.')

 In all current engines.